navgarg/exun-app-2021-updated/README.md

 - Gets notifs data from Firebase Cloud Firestore.

 ### Members
-- Shows list of current Exun Clan members.
 - Uses nested `ListView.builder` for displaying all members from different classes.
 - Gets members data from .json file.

 ### Alumni
-- Shows list of all Exun Clan alumni.
 - Uses nested `ListView.builder` for displaying all alumni from different years.
 - Gets alumni data from .json file.

+### Faculty
+- Uses nested `ListView.builder` for displaying all faculty members.
+- Gets faculty data from .json file.